Core Speech-Language Pathology Program

 As an accredited graduate program, the Master of Science curriculum adheres to the standards and guidelines set by the American Speech-Language-Hearing Association’s (ASHA) Council on Academic Accreditation in Audiology and Speech-Language Pathology.
 ASHA has released new certification standards for speech-language pathology that are effective September 2014 and replace the expiring 2005 standards.
 All students accepted into a graduate speech-language pathology program as of fall 2013, will complete their program and apply for clinical certification under the new 2014 standards.
 Please review the ASHA web site for complete information about the 2014 standards, taking special note of the revised undergraduate science and statistics coursework requirements.

 The following ASHA-required undergraduate coursework is a prerequisite to graduate study and clinical certification.
 All applicants should take the time to identify courses that meet these requirements in advance of applying to graduate school.
 To meet the prerequisite coursework requirements, credits may be used from college-level coursework taken any time in the past.
 Courses may be taken at any accredited institution of higher education, including community colleges, colleges, or universities.

 We strongly recommend that all competitive applicants complete this coursework prior to entry into the program.
-Due to the rigorous graduate curriculum it is unlikely that students can complete undergraduate coursework requirements during the graduate program and still finish within two years.
+Due to the rigorous graduate curriculum, students cannot complete these undergraduate coursework requirements during the graduate program and still finish within two years.